Demand for Admission of Facts

-- Appearance of the witness for an oral deposition;
+- The appearance of the witness for an oral deposition;

-- Response of a witness to a written deposition;
+- The response of a witness to a written deposition;

 - Production of documents or tangible things in the possession or control of the witness at or in conjunction with the deposition; or

 - Only production of documents or tangible things for inspection, copying or photographing.

 Non-party subpoenas are used to obtain records during the discovery process.
 They are frequently used for hospital and physician records of patient treatment, records of government bodies, and law enforcement investigative reports.

 Depositions or examinations before trial offer attorneys an opportunity to sit across from an opposing party and obtain information by asking questions in a process that is similar to the examination of a witness during a trial.
 The questions and responses are recorded by a stenographer who later prepares a written transcript that is given to the attorneys of the parties.